-The following list gives examples of exercise types that can be undertaken.
+The following list gives examples of exercise types that should be undertaken, in accordance with the MCA OPRC Guidelines for Ports and Harbours.

 Notification Exercise - announced or unannounced

 Used to test alert and call-out procedures for response teams, test communication systems, availability of personnel, evaluate travel options and arrangements and test the transmission of information.
 Such an exercise can be used to check the validity of contact information within the plan and should be carried out twice per year.